 One of the best summaries of these principles can be found in the NAVSEA RCM Handbook.
 4 I would highly recommend reading it.
 It is well written and easy to understand.
 And the following Principles of Modern Maintenance are very much built on the ‘Fundamentals of Maintenance Engineering’ as described in the NAVSEA manual.

-9 Principles of Modern Maintenance
+9 Principles of a Modern Preventive Maintenance Program

 Whether you are developing a new maintenance program.
 Or improving the maintenance program for an existing plant.
 All reliable maintenance programs should be based on the following Principles of Modern Maintenance: